 No one likes to think about ill health, mental incapacity or even death.
 But the fact is that they can strike at any time causing devastation.
 Not only to our own lives but also those of our loved ones.

 Our legal adviser does things a little differently here at Blow Abbott, our team’s approach isn’t just forward-thinking, but their primary focus is you.
 Offering a face-to-face service which doesn’t cost the earth, we get on your level and understand your needs on a personal basis.

 meet your legal adviser

 Sophie Vines, is our accredited legal adviser who is an associate member of the Institute of Professional Will-Writers and a member of APS Legal & Associates who is a full IPW member and holds STEP qualifications.

 Sophie also works alongside a team of top-flight Barristers and Solicitors to provide professional trust advice and quality trust document drafting.

 Sophie is on hand to offer a personal and friendly service to every client.
 She is available for home visits, to conduct your legal affairs from the comfort of your own home or from our accessible office based in Cleethorpes.
 You can reach Sophie directly by emailing firstname.lastname@example.org or calling 01472 694569.

-For new clients, we offer a free initial 30-minute phone or face to face consultation with Sophie where we can discuss your legal requirements and answer any questions you may have.
+For new clients, we offer a free initial 30-minute phone or face to face consultation with Sophie where she can discuss your legal requirements and answer any questions you may have.

 On behalf of APS Legal & Associates Ltd, Head office: